 A smart contract is a computer code running on top of a blockchain containing a set of rules under which the parties to that smart contract agree to interact with each other.
-Once the pre defined rules are met, the agreement is automatically enforced.
-The code facilitates, verifies, and enforces the negotiation or performance of an agreement or transaction.
-This is the simplest form of decentralized automation.
+If and when the pre-defined rules are met, the agreement is automatically enforced.
+The smart contract code facilitates, verifies, and enforces the negotiation or performance of an agreement or transaction.
+It is the simplest form of decentralized automation.

 - While smart contracts have the potential to become legal contracts if certain conditions are met, they should not be confused with legal contracts accepted by courts and or law enforcement.
 However, we will probably see a fusion of legal contracts and smart contracts emerge over the next few years as the technology becomes more mature and widespread and legal standards are adopted.

 Slashing Transactions Costs of Coordination & Enforcement

 Smart contracts radically reduce transaction costs.
 Auto enforceable code – whether on the protocol level or on the application level – standardizes transaction rules, thus reducing the transaction costs of:

 A smart contract can formalize the relationships between people, institutions and the assets they own.
 The transaction rulesets (agreement) of the smart contract defines the conditions – rights and obligations – to which the parties of a protocol or smart contract consent.
 It is often predefined, and agreement is reached by simple opt-in actions.
 This transaction rule set is formalized in digital form, in machine-readable code (formalization).
 These rights and obligations established in the smart contract can now be automatically executed by a computer or a network of computers as soon as the parties have come to an agreement and met the conditions of the agreement (enforcement).

-Smart contracts are capable of tracking performance in real time, and can bring huge cost savings.
+Smart contracts are capable of tracking performance in real time and can bring tremendous cost savings.
 Compliance and controlling happen on the fly.
 In order to get external information, a smart contract needs information oracles, which feed the smart contract with external information.

 Smart Contracts are